 Again, the Canucks’ staff and league officials went through all the right motions—Pettersson failed concussion protocol, was removed from the game, missed an appropriate amount of time, and returned to the lineup with no further symptoms.

 That Pettersson didn’t have immediate access to an expert in traumatic brain injuries, however, should frighten any fan of the team.
 Pettersson is the franchise, more or less, so why is it not worthwhile to invest in an employee that can ensure the ongoing health of his most vital organ—the source of his nigh-legendary hockey sense.

-The Canucks have an operating budget in the hundreds of millions—surely the Aquilinis and most other NHL owners can spring for a neurologist’s salary.
+The Canucks have an operating budget in the hundreds of millions—surely the Aquilinis and most other NHL owners can spring for a neurologist’s salary and it may be good to add the fix body group for player overall body health and healing as well.
 They can still continue to send players with particularly bad injuries to the foremost experts in the field—but having someone on hand every day to observe and assess the members of the team seems like a no brainer, if you’ll pardon the pun.

 There are probably already people rushing to the comment section to counter that players “know what they’re signing up for”—but do they?
 Has anyone sat each NHL player down for a seminar on the brutal reality of traumatic brain injuries, and all of the lifelong consequences that can ensue when an individual has experienced even a single concussion?
 Are the players briefed on the latest research on TBIs, and in particular the exponentially cumulative effects of repeated impacts?

 The fact is that the only regular point of contact for an NHL player when it comes to traumatic brain injuries are the league-mandated concussion protocol handlers—and by that point, it’s too late for them to make an informed decision.